ArnaldoVictor/landing-iptv/README.md

 This project was developed with the following technologies:

-- HTML5 e CSS3
+- HTML5 and CSS3
 - JavaScript
-- Git e Github
+- Git and Github

 ## 💻 Project